AmpelAstro/Ampel-nuclear/README.md

 ## Installation
 ### Prerequisites
-You need to export environment variables for the [AMPEL ZTF archive](https://ampelproject.github.io/astronomy/ztf/index) (tokens are available [here](https://ampel.zeuthen.desy.de/live/dashboard/tokens)), for the dropbox API and for [Fritz](https://fritz.science/).
+You need to export environment variables for the [AMPEL ZTF archive](https://ampelproject.github.io/astronomy/ztf/index) (tokens are available [here](https://ampel.zeuthen.desy.de/live/dashboard/tokens)), for [Fritz](https://fritz.science/), and for the dropbox API (ask Sjoert).

 Furthermore, you need a running instance of [MongoDB](https://www.mongodb.com/docs/manual/installation/).